There are two forms of negative equity. Both unpleasant, but one worse than the other due to the limitations it puts on those who suffer it.

 So, there are many people now renting houses that are either difficult to sell or in negative equity to avoid taking the loss.

-With such favorable rates at the moment, many people are actually making a profit on such rentals and then going off and either taking another mortgage to buy elsewhere for themselves or otherwise they are becoming tenants.
+With such favourable rates at the moment, many people are actually making a profit on such rentals and then going off and either taking another mortgage to buy elsewhere for themselves or otherwise they are becoming tenants.

 Our fictional first time buyer could do this in order to move to a two-bedroom property when the baby comes along, but there are a couple of important things she would need to know.